-Where UK employees are working in the EU (other than Ireland), there are exceptions for both multi-state workers (employees who are working in two or more countries) and "detached workers" (UK employees who are temporarily seconded to work in the EU) or those who are temporarily working abroad for personal reasons with the agreement of their employer.
+Where employees are working in the EU (other than Ireland), there are exceptions for both multi-state workers (employees who are working in two or more countries) and "detached workers" (UK employees who are temporarily seconded to work in the EU or vice versa).
+There had been some uncertainty about the EU social security position after the end of the Brexit implementation period but, early in 2021, the EU confirmed that all member states would apply the "detached workers" exception.

-Broadly speaking, if a UK employee is sent to work in an EU country, UK employee and employer NICs can continue to be paid, and no social security will arise in the EU country, provided that:
+Broadly speaking, if a UK employee is sent to work in an EU country after 31 January 2021, UK employee and employer NICs can continue to be paid, and no social security will arise in the

+EU country, provided that:

-- the stay will not exceed two years; and - the employee has not been sent to replace another detached worker.
+- > the stay will not exceed two years; and - > the employee has not been sent to replace another detached worker.